-Figure 18 shows the monitoring of the MWR-model differences of wet tropospheric correction (Δ WTC) using Level2 STC products from the Marine Center.
+Figure 17 shows the monitoring of the MWR-model differences of wet tropospheric correction (ΔWTC) using Level2 STC products from the Marine Center.
 Sentinel-3A correction is compared to Jason2/AMR, Jason3/AMR and SARAL/MWR corrections.
-For SARAL (annoted AL in Figure 18), Jason2 (J2) and Jason3 (J3), GDR products were selected.
+For SARAL (annoted AL in Figure 17), Jason2 (J2) and Jason3 (J3), GDR products were selected.
 A 30-days moving window averaging is applied in order to smooth the day-to-day variations.
 The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.

-The daily average of Δ WTC for Sentinel-3A is close to 0cm since 10th of January up to 0.2cm since October 2017 while it is around 0.6cm for SARAL and Jason-2.
+The daily average of $\Delta$ WTC for Sentinel-3A is close to 0cm since 10th of January up to 0.2cm since October 2017 while it is around 0.6cm for SARAL and Jason-2.
 This difference is small and results partialy from the inversion algorithm.
-The more relevant parameter to assess the performance of a correction is the standard deviation of Δ WTC.
+The more relevant parameter to assess the performance of a correction is the standard deviation of $\Delta$ WTC.
 First Jason-2 and Jason3 benefit from their three channels radiometer (18.7GHz, 23.8GHz, 34GHz), providing a correction with a smaller deviation with respect to the model.
-SARAL/MWR is closer to S-3A/MWR in this context with its two channels (23.8GHZ, 37GHz).
+SARAL/MWR is closer to S-3A/MWR in this context with its two channels (23.8GHz, 37GHz).
 Then the standard deviation for SARAL is the closest reference, even though the Sigma0 in Ka band raises some questions.
-With the use of STC products for S-3A, the Δ WTC for the three instruments are directly comparable since all missions use ECMWF analyses for the computation of the model correction.
-The standard deviation of Δ WTC for S-3A according to these metrics.
+With the use of STC products for S-3A, the $\Delta$ WTC for the three instruments are directly comparable since all missions use ECMWF analyses for the computation of the model correction.
+The standard deviation of $\Delta$ WTC for S-3A is smaller than for SARAL meaning that we have a better estimation of the correction for S-3A according to these metrics.
 Jason-2 and Jason-3 give the best performances with the smallest deviation.
 Moreover, one can notice that both SAR and PLMR corrections have very similar performances.

-Figure 18 : Monitoring of difference MWR-model wet tropo. correction: daily average (left) and standard deviation (right).
+Figure 17: Monitoring of difference MWR-model wet tropo. correction: daily average (left) and standard deviation (right).
 Selection of points with latitude between -60° and 60°, distance to coast >50km for S3A